vbrazo/data-structures-archives/README.md

 # Algorithms for Managers

-This is my personal algorithms archives and it's where I store my algoritms research that aims to provide resources to better interview developers in my engineering management journey.
+This is my personal algorithms archives and it's where I store my algorithms research that aims to provide resources to better interview developers in my engineering management journey.

 - [Data Structures](#data-structures)
   - [Arrays](#arrays)